 These are unique offerings from Faber-Castell in that they aren’t oil-based.
-Rather, they are a dry pastel they can be used to compliment general pastel works or even on their own where more detail is necessary.
+Rather, they are a dry pastel they can be used to complement general pastel works or even on their own where more detail is necessary.
 Being in pencil-form, they are not as messy as conventional pastels and the sharp-friendly point is great for the intricate details.
 The color range is relatively large with choices from singles up to 60-count sets and the colors that are available are diverse.
-Color is generally vivid and blending is quite simple.
+The color is generally vivid and blending is quite simple.

 Visual Appeal – 3.5/5

 The sets put an emphasis on muted shades and earth tones, so that can be a good or bad thing, depending on your desired application.
 The colors that do exist show good color if you can get it thick on the paper.
 If you are looking for a large, varied blend of a plethora of colors, this might not be the best choice.
 The largest offering is “only” a 60 piece which is definitely not minuscule, but doesn’t hold a candle to some of the 120-piece sets we’ve come accustomed to from Faber-Castell.
 Blending will open up a lot of additional colors, but with these pencils being better-suited for fine details, it might be better to leave the large blending areas to conventional pastels as it can be a little difficult with these.

 Usability and durability – 3.5/5